The left side under the ribs houses key organs including the stomach, spleen, part of the pancreas, and sections of the colon and kidney.

 - Stomach-related issues: Burning sensation after eating; nausea; bloating.

-- Spleen problems: Sharp stabbing pain especially after trauma; feeling full quickly due to enlargement.
+- Spleen problems: Sharp or aching pain, especially after trauma; feeling full quickly due to enlargement.

-- Pancreatic distress: Severe mid-abdominal pain radiating backward; vomiting common.
+- Pancreatic distress: Severe upper or mid-abdominal pain radiating backward; nausea and vomiting may occur.

-- Kidney concerns: Flank pain radiating front/back; urinary changes like burning sensation.
+- Kidney concerns: Flank pain radiating toward the front or groin; urinary changes like burning, urgency, fever, or blood in urine.

-- Bowel-related discomfort: Cramping associated with bowel movements; gas relief may help temporarily.
+- Bowel-related discomfort: Cramping associated with bowel movements; gas or constipation relief may help temporarily.

 Taking Care of Your Left-Side Organs Under Ribs